Fenblith

 Iseron

 Iseron once housed a monarchy that ruled from a court that travelled across the land.
-When the Beasts tore this monarchy asunder, the City of Fenblith rose through the resulting tears, its position as a natural trading hub making all other surviving towns in the region dependent on it for their survival.
+When the Beasts tore this monarchy asunder, the City of Fenblith rose through the resulting tears, its position as a natural trading hub making all other surviving towns in the region largely dependent on it for their survival.

 Now, the people of Iseron ship their resources – and, when necessary, people – down to the Bay of Fangs to meet the Council of Fenblith’s demands in exchange for food, medicine, fuel, tools, and the protection of the Hunters.
 Thus, they carve out a life in a land that was once a lush realm but is now merely part of a web of barely safe waterways spanning the globe.